 Mortality tables for service, disability pensioners, and beneficiaries were developed from experience studies of the Plan.
-Pursuant to Section 96 of the New York City Charter, studies of the actuarial assumptions used to value liabilities of the five actuarially-funded New York City Retirement Systems ("NYCRS") are conducted every two years.
+Pursuant to Section 96 of the New York City Charter, studies of the actuarial assumptions used conducted every two years.
 The most recent of these studies was performed by Bolton, Inc. and included experience through June 30, 2017.
 For more details, see the NYCRS "2019 Assumptions and Methods (A&M)" reports available on the Office of the Actuary's website: https://www1.nyc.gov/site/actuary/reports/reports.page.